25tharunkumar/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
-define l1 and l2 and values for l1 and l2
+Define l1 and l2 and values for l1 and l2
 ### Step 2:
-define the formula to find the distance
+Define the formula to find the distance
 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.JPG)
 ### Step 4:
-print the output using print statement
+Print the output using print statement
 ### Step 5:
-execute the program
+Execute the program
 ### PROGRAM:
  ```
  import math